 The safety and effectiveness of XEOMIN in the treatment of cervical dystonia, blepharospasm, and glabellar lines in patients below 18 years of age have not been assessed [see WARNINGS AND PRECAUTIONS].

-Prior to injection, reconstitute each vial of XEOMIN with sterile, preservative-free 0.9% Sodium Chloride Injection, USP.
-Draw up an appropriate amount of preservative-free 0.9% Sodium Chloride Injection, USP into a syringe (see Table 1).
+Prior to injection, reconstitute each vial of XEOMIN with sterile, preservative-free 0.9% Sodium Chloride Injection, USP [see Dosage Form and Strengths].
+Draw up an appropriate amount of preservative-free 0.9% Sodium Chloride Injection, USP into a syringe (see Table 1 and [Dosage Form and Strengths]).
 Clean the exposed portion of the rubber stopper of the vial with alcohol (70%) prior to insertion of the needle.
 Gently inject the saline solution into the vial.
-If the vacuum does not pull the solvent into the vial, then XEOMIN must be discarded.
+If the vacuum does not pull the saline into the vial, then XEOMIN must be discarded.
 Gently mix XEOMIN with the saline by rotating the vial.
 Reconstituted XEOMIN is a clear, colorless solution free of particulate matter.
 XEOMIN should not be used if the reconstituted solution has a cloudy appearance or contains floccular or particulate matter.

 Diluent volumes for reconstitution of XEOMIN are indicated in Table 1.